NEW DISTRIBUTION CHALLENGES FOR AUTO AFTERMARKET

-In much of the EU, orders are fulfilled via a three-tiered network.
-There’s the centralized distribution center, providing all parts for all cars on a global basis, and run by the manufacturer.
+In much of the EU, orders are fulfiled via a three-tiered network.
+There’s the centralised distribution centre, providing all parts for all cars on a global basis, and run by the manufacturer.
 There are regional DCs that generally align with national boundaries and keep a slightly more limited stock.
-And then there are the local distribution centers (LDCs), which are strategically placed at the edge of major cities and can supply up to 85 percent of the parts needed for that area.
+And then there are the local distribution centres (LDCs), which are strategically placed at the edge of major cities and can supply up to 85 percent of the parts needed for that area.

 In Europe, LDCs, which have emerged as a force in the last seven or so years, have a geographic service radius of 50 to 70 miles.
 They might serve multiple cities if they are clustered together.
 Millar says these entities are the key to providing the level of service that aftermarket customers demand.

 Aftermarket LDCs are following a pattern seen in the larger consumer-products arena, as e-commerce providers such as Amazon.com seek to fulfil Internet orders within a day or less.
 By locating key inventories close to major markets, they raise buyers’ expectations of near-instant gratification.
 That, of course, has always been a priority in the automotive repair world, where a delayed shipment can cause substantial inconvenience to the customer.

 The Role of Local Distribution Centres

 Typically, an automotive LDC will be run by a distribution specialist, not the manufacturer or supplier of parts.
 These middlemen are skilled in the receipt, storage and rapid processing of orders, as well as the physical logistics required to get parts to the shops within a matter of hours.